 2. A visual medium for a visual age

-Blame it on smartphones; our adoption of visual mediums has accelerated since the dawn of the iPhone and all its shiny apps.
+Blame it on smartphones; our adoption of visual media has accelerated since the these dynamic handhelds and their shiny apps.
 This has influenced learning, according to the report, Beyond Millennials: The Next Generation of Learners by Pearson, a publisher and resource provider in the education industry.
 It states that both Millennials and Gen Zers like to be shown, not told, how to do something,

-Gaming design repackages old-school teaching and communication methods with visually appealing UX/UI elements that emulate our smartphone experiences.
+Gaming design repackages old-school teaching and communication methods with visually appealing UX / UI Design elements that emulate our smartphone experiences.
 This is especially helpful when it comes to individual and self-guided learning.
 But be careful — simply adding a gamified layer on top of old, boring material can only get you so far when it comes to any benefits you may realize.
-Content is king, and it must be on point before starting to add all the 'bells and whistles'.
+Content is king, and it must be on point before starting to add all the ‘bells and whistles.’

 3. Better performance through goal setting and tracking